 Another option is to purchase hay from someone who is growing it themselves.
 This can be a great way to get good-quality hay at a lower price.
 I found this to be the option that provides the best hay at the best price.

 Small operations typically sell hay to individual buyers in any amount; I’ve actually purchased a few hundred hay bales in a field.
 I was offered this opportunity because the farmer needed his hay picked up and had difficulty finding labor to help him store it.
-He offered the hay for five dollars a bale in the field or eight dollars to have it loaded.
+He provided the hay for five dollars a bale in the field or eight dollars to have it loaded.

 I agreed to pick up the hay bales, and it was a win-win situation.
 When choosing to buy hay from a farmer, look for one that’s been in business for a while.
-Farmers with established fields are more likely to have good quality hay at reasonable prices than those just starting out.
+Farmers with established fields are more likely to have good quality hay at reasonable prices than those just starting.

 If you can find such an operation, they may even offer delivery services, so there’s no need to drive anywhere!
 And if not, then maybe you can negotiate a discount for having to pick it up.

-Buy hay in bulk
+Buy hay in bulk.

 Another way to save money on horse hay is to buy it in bulk.
 If you’re buying hay for a large number of horses, it’s better to buy in bulk than in smaller quantities because it will cost less per bale.